-Given the proliferation of program logics, several authors have sought to bring order to this ``zoo,'' by developing either systematic taxonomies~\cite{VerschtK25,AscariBGL25,Cousot24,MP:HSFF} or unifying frameworks that recover multiple logics as instances~\cite{ZDS:OL,Zil:toplas,CousotW25}.
+{\bf \textsf{The Problem.}} Given the proliferation of program logics, several works aim to bring order to this “zoo” via systematic taxonomies~\cite{VerschtK25,AscariBGL25,Cousot24,MP:HSFF} or unifying frameworks that recover multiple logics as instances~\cite{ZDS:OL,Zil:toplas,CousotW25}.
 However, most approaches either neglect abstraction (of properties or hyperproperties) or address it only marginally.
-Notable exceptions include~\cite{Cousot24,CousotW25}, which promote a calculational approach to logic design from semantic definitions, and~\cite{MP:HSFF,DM:HHL}, which focus on the definition and abstraction of hypersemantics.
+Notable exceptions include~\cite{CCLB:AIFR, FERRARINI}, which propose logics on abstract domains highlighting unexpected issues in handling disjunction, \cite{Cousot24,CousotW25}, which promote a calculational approach to logic design from semantic definitions, and~\cite{MP:HSFF,DM:HHL}, which focus on the definition and abstraction of hypersemantics.
 In this work, we address the challenge of devising a single program logic that simultaneously captures many reasoning modalities---correctness, incorrectness, and hyperproperty reasoning---while systematically integrating abstraction in the sense of abstract interpretation~\cite{CC77,cousot21}.